 You can read about other interesting places to stay in Texas Highways magazine, texashighways.com.
 Search under Destinations for a curated list of places to stay in the state’s most popular cities and towns.
 For a guide on camping, visit texashighways.com/camping.

-Additional accommodations are found through traveltexas.com/plan-a-trip.
-Scroll down and click on hotels, resorts, and B&Bs; campgrounds; or guest ranches.
-Then enter the city where you plan to stay to find available options.
+Additional accommodations are found through traveltexas.com.
+Scroll down and click on hotels, resorts, and bed-and-breakfasts; campgrounds; or guest ranches.
+Then enter the name of the city where you plan to stay to find available options.

 Amtrak, the nation’s passenger train service, offers three lines that run through Texas.
 For information and reservations, call 800-USA-RAIL or visit amtrak.com.

 These bus companies have scheduled service to and within the state:

 If you are planning to cross into Mexico during your stay in Texas, consider a stop at a Texas Travel Information Center or a Texas border city’s chamber of commerce or convention and visitors bureau for useful tips.
 Information for crossing into Mexico can be obtained from a Mexican consulate or by going to visitmexico.com.
 For information regarding the process to enter or reenter the United States, visit cbp.gov/travel.